ololduck/fake-ci/README.md

 # FakeCI

-I decided to create this on a windy and rainy Sunday, while looking at the available Free & Open-Source CI & CD softwares.
+I decided to create this on a windy and rainy Sunday, while looking at the available Free & Open-Source CI & CD software programs.
 I noticed there wasn't any written in rust, and I thought it would be a cool project to pass the time and hopefully one day have a cool solution.

 This is really the very beginning of this project, there's no http interface, … no nothing, in fact :D

-The only redeeming feature is it's ability to build & test itself, for now.
+The only redeeming feature is its ability to build & test itself, for now.
 That's why it's called FakeCI.

 ```log
  INFO  fakeci > Running job "hello world"